-A Guide to Internships in the United States
+A Guide To Interning Abroad in the United States

 The United States is one of the most powerful and diverse countries in the world.
 It has a strong work reputation, safe work environments, and internship opportunities in almost every sector, from film production to scientific research.
 Interning in the United States will look incredible on a CV or resume after graduation, give you a chance to perfect your English skills, and build a powerful professional network.
 People from other countries often find American’s friendly and personal demeanor off setting, but after completing an internship in the United States, you’ll understand why Americans are so happy.

 Where you choose to intern in the U.S. will be a determining factor in many aspects of your stay there.
 There are 48 continental states, another in the middle of an ocean (Hawaii), another branching off Canada (Alaska), and then the District of Columbia, which isn’t a state at all, but the nation’s capital city.
 Each state is incredibly different and where you want to pursue an internship in the USA should be something you seriously consider and research.
 Take some time to really examine a map of the United States and become familiar with the regions before choosing where to complete your internship abroad.